IsraelCohen54/Design-Pattern-C-/README.md

 # Design-Patterns-CPP
-Design pattern implemented types are: Structural, Creational, and Behavioural. (=Relations between classes, Creational of objects, Changes at runtime).
+Design pattern implemented types are: Structural (Relations between classes), Creational (Creational of objects), and Behavioural (Changes at runtime).
-Added explanations, prevented circle of hierarchy in composite DP.
+I have added explanations and circle prevention in the hierarchy at composite DP.

 Structural:
 class_adapter,